Suraj151/esp8266-framework/README.md

 All of these except `list` and `status` need root.
 Ownership is tracked per service rather than per task name, so renaming a task never breaks service control.
 None of the verbs signal a task: `stop` releases what the service holds, so `service stop SSH` gives up port 22 and closes its sessions.

-`stop` and `restart` refuse two services: an essential one, and the service carrying the session the command is typed on — otherwise `service stop SSH` over SSH would drop the connection mid-command. `start` and `restart` refuse while a service the target `Requires` is inactive, and name it.
+`stop` and `restart` refuse two services: an essential one, and the service carrying the session the command is typed on — otherwise `service stop SSH` over SSH would drop the connection mid-command.
+The essential set is time, database, serial, auth, user store, factory reset and cmd — a board must not be able to talk itself out of a console, a clock or an identity. `start` and `restart` refuse while a service the target `Requires` is inactive, and name it.

 Each service's own start and stop record its state: `active` once its init reports success, `failed` when that init says it did not come up, `inactive` before the first start and after a stop.
 A service that merely holds a task does not count as running. `enable`/`disable` decide what happens on the next boot and are the pair that survives a restart — see [§3.10](#310-the-etc-config-surface).